Bruce Lee：Kung Fu ‧ Art ‧ Life

 Sponsored by Fortune Star Media Limited

 Bruce Lee was born in San Francisco, but grew up in Hong Kong.
 He appeared in his first film while still a baby.
 At the age of 10, he was cast in a starring role in a movie that made him famous as a free-spirited child actor.
 When he was 18, he returned to the US to pursue his studies, a journey that broadened the horizons of both his life and his mind.
-With a passion to delve deep into the world of martial arts, this young man established his own kung fu training institute in the US.
+With a passion to delve deep into the world of martial arts, this young man established his own kung fu training institutes in the US.
 Merging philosophy and martial arts, he founded his own system, Jeet Kune Do, and became the pre-eminent kung fu grandmaster of his time.
 A charismatic actor, he also found fame in both the show business and martial arts communities through his role as "Kato" in the US TV series The Green Hornet.
 Returning to Hong Kong in the early 1970s, he starred in a number of classic kung fu movies, including The Big Boss, Fist of Fury, The Way of the Dragon and Enter the Dragon.
 His dynamism as a film star and his achievements in the field of martial arts took the world by storm and made him an international icon.

 For the preservation of exhibits and protection of copyright, photo-taking and video recording in the "Bruce Lee : Kung Fu．Art．Life" Exhibition Area are not allowed.
 Thank you for your co-operation.